 There are several important limitations in this analysis.
-As described above, we did not include the full potential impact of weight loss on chronic kidney disease and other conditions for which weight loss may be beneficial, such as preventing a number of cancers.
-Some conditions (e.g., sleep apnea, chronic kidney disease) were purposely excluded due to a concern over double-counting the beneficial effects of weight loss.
+As described above, we likely did not include the full potential impact of weight loss on heart failure and other conditions for which weight loss may be beneficial.
+Some conditions (e.g., sleep apnea, chronic kidney disease) were excluded due to a concern over double-counting the beneficial effects of weight loss.
 Other conditions (e.g., cancer) were excluded due to insufficient evidence documenting the impact of weight loss on reductions in those conditions or their related costs.